wonghang/VCA/README.md

 > Livni, Roi, et al. "Vanishing component analysis."
 International Conference on Machine Learning.
 2013.

-The code was written by me many years ago and it was just a test of the above algorithm.
+The code was written by me many years ago, and it was just a test of the above algorithm.

 The code contains a simple symbolic polynomial code which is quite slow and may not be numerical stable.
+It was never intended for practical use.

 The polynomial evaluation algorithm is a naive one.
 Horner's method or more sophisticated algorithm such as Homotopy Continuation Methods should be used.